Bronze Criteria

 Distance Behaviours (Bronze)

-3 bronze tricks cued from at least 5m away.
+Choose any 3 bronze tricks and cue them from at least 3m away.

 Double 360 Roll Over

-Dog does two figure of 8s through legs in one movement.
+Perform two figure of 8s through legs, in one fluid sequence.
+Handler can be sitting or standing.

 Drummer Dog (Bronze)

-Dog holds a stick or spoon in mouth and makes three bangs in succession on an item.
+Holding a stick or spoon in their mouth, the dog makes three bangs in succession on any item.

-With the dog at least 5m away, the dog is cued into an emergency stop.
-The dog must respond immediately by stopping and either standing still, sitting or laying down until given a release cue.
+The dog is recalled and then, when the dog is a minimum of 2m away (no closer), they must come to an emergency stop.
+The dog must respond within 2-3 seconds by stopping and either standing still, sitting or laying down until given a release cue.

 Fearless

-With the handler using their hands to form a heart, the dog rests their nose through the gap in the heart and holds their position for at least 3 seconds.
+Using your hands to form a heart, the dog pushes their nose through the gap in the heart and holds their position for at least 1 second.

 Find the Hidden Toy (Bronze)